 Pool Corporation: A compounding market leader.

-For full disclosure, I should start by mentioning that at the time of writing this analysis, I do own any shares of Pool Corporation.
-If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
-Instructions on how to do so can be found here.
+For full disclosure, I should mention that I do own any shares in Pool Corporation at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
 If you want to purchase shares or fractional shares of Pool Corporation, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business